ibm-messaging/cp4i-mq-samples/README.md

 # Assumptions

-* You installed the **Cloud Pak for Integration** and **MQ** Operators in an OpenShift project / Kubernetes namespace called `cp4i`.
+* You installed the MQ Operator in an OpenShift project / Kubernetes namespace called `cp4i`.
 If that is not the case, perform these global changes:

   * Change all instances of `-n cp4i` to `-n <your namespace>`

   * Change all instances of `Namespace:		cp4i` to `Namespace:		<your namespace>`

-* You created an instance of **Platform Navigator**.
-This is necessary because these examples create queue managers with the Web Server enabled.

 * These examples were tested on [IBM Cloud](https://cloud.ibm.com).
 On other clouds: